madnight/blog/source/_drafts/applicative.md

 {% endvimhl %}

-Now that we have established the Definition lets have a look at the equivalent Applicative definition in Haskell:
+Now that we have established the Definition lets have a look at the equivalent Applicative definition in Haskell.

 Haskell Definition of Applicative (Interface)